Nepiki/Guides/Valkyrie-Profile-(Playstation).md

 ![](https://media.retroachievements.org/Badge/153485.png) [Boss IX [m] (10)](https://retroachievements.org/achievement/108430)
 _Defeat Brahms in his Castle_
 * Brahms fight is actually not that bad.
 While he has very high damages, he can only kill one person per turn.
 With that in mind, having a mage on resurrections duty or manually using items should be enough while your other two members deal damage.
-If it's to tough for you in this chapter, you can always do this fight later on once you have Guts and Auto-Items.
+If it's too tough for you in this chapter you can always do this fight later on once you have Guts and Auto-Items.

 ![](https://media.retroachievements.org/Badge/153486.png) [Explorer IX: Brahms Castle (25)](https://retroachievements.org/achievement/108431)
 _Completely map Brahms Castle_